The original ice roll company

 He poured liquid contents onto a frozen pan at minus thirty degrees before transforming it into rolls of ice cream and frozen yoghurt in a matter of minutes.
 People were enthralled.

-Rob and Henry instantly got to thinking.
+Henry instantly got to thinking.
 Why hadn't anybody brought this fun, theatrical and delicious display to the UK?
-"We may have only been 20 years old but we had always very much been ones to 'do things'," says Rob.
-"So, without giving it too much thought we bought a few machines when we returned to the UK and just got started."
+Never one to sit back, Henry returned to London, bought a few machines and just got started!

-With the Pan 'n' Ice equipment up and running, Rob and Henry were ready to share the magic with the public in the summer of 2015.
+With the Pan-n-Ice equipment up and running, Henry was ready to share the magic with the public in the summer of 2015.
 Their first stop was food markets and car parks across the UK.
-"That's when we became very busy," says Rob.
-"We realised that we had landed on an idea that the public loved."
+It was at this time the brand really started to grow and Henry realised they had landed on an idea that the public absolutely loved.

-Their stalls began to crop up at music festivals and retail locations all over the place.
-"Now, we sell in places like Westfield and Selfridges, with the ambition to eventually opening up across the world,” says Rob.
+The stalls began to crop up at music festivals and retail locations all over the place and since have secured two permanent locations in Westfield London and Selfridges Manchester.

-Something that Pan 'n' Ice really prides themselves on is their brand, what they stand for, and how they operate, explains Rob.
-"That's why we post weird and wacky videos on Instagram that show our fun-loving nature," he says.
+Something that Pan-n-Ice really prides themselves on is their brand, what they stand for, and how they operate.
+"That's why we post weird and wacky videos on Instagram that show our fun-loving nature," Henry says.
 "A lot of the time they go viral and act as a great platform to get our brand out there, without a huge cost."

-The brand now has 2.1K YouTube subscribers and over 6.8 million views on some of their marketing videos on Twitter.
-On Instagram, they poured a bottle of Dr Pepper onto the pan and made it into an ice cream and it received 1.6 million views.
+The brand now has 1 million followers on social media with over 8 million views and likes on their social content video.
+On Instagram, they poured a bottle of Dr Pepper onto the pan and made it into an ice cream and it received 1.6 million views, and on TikTok combined dark Nutella with ice cream for over 2 million views.

 The company moved into Canalot Studios in West London in September 2017.
 "One thing that has been amazing about Workspace is how flexible and easy it is.
 For example, we outgrew our old office a while ago and went to a bigger one, the flexibility around that was great," he says.
 "There's great energy at Canalot, a really good atmosphere."

-Find out more about what Canalot Studios could offer your business here.
+Find out more about what Canalot Studios could offer your business.